 Reasons to follow: Jenny Lawson, the award-winning author, is the brain behind this blog with dark humour content around mental illness.
 Before you check out the blog, we would like to warn you that if you are easily offended, then this blog is not for you.

 As you can see, the list is an eclectic mix of blogs that write about mental illness.
-There are lots of other similar blogs out there but we feel these are some of the best ones out there.
+There are lots of other similar blogs out there but we feel these are some of the best ones out there to help educate yourself of the best home remedies to get relief from anxiety.
 Go check them out now!